material-foundation/material-remixer-android/README.md

 (Notice how integer variables take `Integer` and not `int`, this is a limitation on the Java type system)

+##### Boolean Variable
+They support the following properties:

+- `key` the key for this variable, you can use it to share the same value across activities, if not set it assumes the method name.
+- `title` the displayable name of the variable, if not set assumes `key`
+- `defaultValue` the initial value, if not set assumes `false`
+- `layoutId` a layoutId to display this, must implement RemixerItemWidget.
+It assumes a sensible default if unset.

 A Boolean variable that has true as a default value:
 ```java
 @BooleanVariableMethod(defaultValue = true, key = "someRemixerKey")